Northwestern's Behavioral Consultation Team

 - Provides guidance and best practices for preventing violence and providing support services

-See the Behavior Consultation Policy for a full explanation of the group's responsibilities procedures.
+See the Behavior Consultation Policy for a full explanation of the group's responsibilities and procedures.

 Identifying threatening behavior